-Compactness and light weight may be good for portability, but if you need to support your DSLR or CSC with a sizeable lens, a ball that’s too small can create a precarious balancing act.
+Compactness and light weight may be good for portability, but if you need to support your DSLR or CSC mirrorless camera with a sizeable lens, a ball that’s too small can create a precarious balancing act.
 Lesser ball heads may also be plagued with fiddly locking knobs and tricky quick release camera mounting systems that’ll slow your flow.

 But when the time comes to upgrade, don’t rule out ball heads in general.
 A high quality, beefed-up design will likely be more compact than a three-way head, and faster to use.
 The trick is to pick a head with a larger ball diameter: around 40-50mm is a sweet spot for providing extra stability while maintaining portability.
 Fancy balls also tend to be smoother, while also being topped by more convenient quick release plates, often based on the universal Arca-Swiss mount standard.